JuliaArrays/StructArrays.jl/docs/src/counterintuitive.md

 ## Mutable struct types

 Each of these counterintuitive behaviors occur when using StructArrays with mutable elements.
-However, since a StructArray is mutable even if its entries are immutable, a StructArray with immutable elements will in many cases behave identically to (but be more efficient than) a StructArray with mutable elements.
+However, since the component arrays of a StructArray are generally mutable even if its entries are immutable, a StructArray with immutable elements will in many cases behave identically to (but be more efficient than) a StructArray with mutable elements.
 Thus, it is recommended to use immutable structs with StructArray whenever possible.